 Mid Range: Pescadores Seaview Suites

-There is an outdoor swimming pool and sun terrace, restaurant, mini-market, table tennis, billiards, board games, karaoke room and wellness spa.
+There is an outdoor swimming pool and sun terrace, restaurant, mini-market, table tennis, billiards, board games, karaoke room, and wellness spa.

 Budget: Chief Mau Hostel

-The best budget accommodation in Moalboal!
-Centrally located just minutes from the beach, Chief Mau hostel offers dorm rooms and private rooms for as little as $8.
-There owner Trish is super lovely and goes out of her way to make all of her guests feel welcome and comfortable.
-There is a shared lounge with hammocks, billiards table and an in-house restaurant and bar serving up the best western food in Moalboal.
-There is free wifi throughout the property.
-Perfect for solo travelers and friends.
+Chief Mau hostel offers dorm rooms and private rooms with free wifi.
+The owner Trish is super lovely and goes out of her way to make all of her guests feel welcome and comfortable.

 WHERE TO STAY IN OSLOB

-Oslob has dozens of accommodation options to choose from so I have narrowed it down to a few of the best places to stay in Oslob to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Oslob has dozens of accommodation options to choose from so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Mid Range: Ocean View Lodging House